angular/angular/aio/content/tutorial/toh-pt5.md

 ## Add the `AppRoutingModule`

-In Angular, the best practice is to load and configure the router in a separate, top-level module that is dedicated to routing and imported by the root `AppModule`.
+In Angular, the best practice is to load and configure the router in a separate, top-level module.
+The router is dedicated to routing and imported by the root `AppModule`.

-By convention, the module class name is `AppRoutingModule` and it belongs in the `app-routing.module.ts` in the `src/app` folder.
+By convention, the module class name is `AppRoutingModule` and it belongs in the `app-routing.module.ts` in the `src/app` directory.

-Use the CLI to generate it.
+Run `ng generate` to create the application routing module.

 <code-example format="shell" language="shell">